wavefrontHQ/docs/pages/doc/ts_vector_matching.md

 ```

-Functions that let you perform matching operations, similar to the [PromQL Operators/Vector Matching Operators](https://prometheus.io/docs/prometheus/latest/querying/operators/#vector-matching)
+Functions that let you retain or remove dimensions from the query results.

-* `retainDimension()` is similar to the ON operator.
+* `retainDimension()` allows to explicitly state which dimensions you want to see in the query output.
-* `removeDimension()` is similar to the IGNORING operator.
+* `removeDimension()` allows to explicitly state which dimensions you want to remove from the query output.

-Two entries match if they have the exact same set of labels and corresponding values.
-The `removeDimension()` function allows ignoring certain point tags when matching, while the `retainDimension()` function allows reducing the set of considered point tags to a provided list.

 For each function, you have to specify at least one `ts()` expression and at least one point tag value as a dimension.